dtemkin1/hydrant/README.md

 After the first time, the step order doesn't matter to bring up the site; in fact, backend step (1) can even be skipped -- since you'd already have locally cached data.
 Though backend commands are still necessary if you'd like to keep the data updated.

-Before making commits, run `black .` (for the backend) and `npm run format` (for the frontend) to ensure that your changes comply with the project's code style.
+Before making commits, run `ruff format` (for the backend) and `npm run format` (for the frontend) to ensure that your changes comply with the project's code style.
 (This will also get checked by CI when you open a pull request.)
-Both [Black](https://black.readthedocs.io/en/stable/integrations/editors.html) and [Prettier](https://prettier.io/docs/en/editors) have editor integrations as well.
+Both [Ruff](https://docs.astral.sh/ruff/editors/) and [Prettier](https://prettier.io/docs/en/editors) have editor integrations as well.

 ### Changing semesters